xh646-alt/M6_APO_codes/README.md

 -	‘mmasub.m’: a function developed by professor Krister Svanberg that performs one MMA-iteration, aimed at solving the nonlinear programming problem by a primal-dual Newton method;

--	‘performance2.m’: a function that evaluates the portfolio performance metrics, including return, standard deviation, and information ratio;
+-	‘performance2.m’: a function that evaluates the portfolio performance metrics, including mean return, standard deviation, and information ratio;

 -	‘volatility_timing.m’: a function that calculates portfolio weights for a volatility timing strategy based on a single dataset